drfear-zz/journeys/README.md

 most passengers.)

 ### Click through journeys
-Successive clicks on this button cycle through each citizen's individual journey in the current (sub)selection.
+Successive clicks on this button cycle through the individual journeys of each citizen in the current (sub)selection.

 ### Show every known journey
-It can be revealing to get a picture of overall public transport use to show all known journeys.
+It can be revealing to get a picture of overall public transport use by showing all known journeys.
 (Do this with restriction to PT stretches and setting line heat appropriately so you only get red for the very busiest lines.)
 It can take a second or two to render all these journeys.

+## Game Issues
+In the simulation, not every journey is taken physically across the network; a significant number of journeys are by teleport.
+Citizens are more likely to teleport from commercial back home than vice versa - therefore you will see up to twice as many journeys _from_ residential as _to_ residential.
+Also the majority of journeys to and from Industry and almost all journeys to and from Offices are by teleport.
+I mention this as not being a bug in this mod, it is an artefact of the simulation.

+Another thing you may notice is citizen's extraordinary reluctance to take any part of a journey in the reverse of the overall direction of travel.
+Thus, they will happily walk 30 blocks forward rather than first walk just 2 blocks back to a convenient metro station.

+They will also pretty much avoid a quick metro trip if there is any bus/tram alternative, even if it means changing bus/tram several times and taking weeks longer.